suggitpe/suggitpe.github.io/recipes/pizza-dough.md

 Now add on the pasatta and toppings etc.  Try the following:

  - Dates and Bacon: fast fry the bacon and add the diced dates later
- - Mushroon, chorizo and chilli
+ - Mushroom, chorizo and chilli
  - Mix Mozzarella and Cheddar
  - Sprinkle mixed herbs over the top before you bake